mtconnect/iso_digital_twin_adapter/README.md

 The configuration for the MTConnect Agent is in the `robot/agent` subdirectory and has all the Device.xml and configuration file to collect information from the local machine.

+#### Trust the Certificate

 The server requires certificates.
 I have checked in a personal private and public key pair for testing.
 The `generate` script uses openssh tools to create new certificates using the cert.config file.
 To customize it, change the `[ subject ]` section to match your identity.

+On the OPC Server Configuration `Client Certificates` Tab, you need to select the certificate if it is in the `Rejected` section and click `Trust`.

+## Download and Copy the MTConnect Agent to the `robot/agent` directory.

+The agent configuration is in the `robot/agent` directory.
+You need to download the agent from: [Agent Releases](https://github.com/mtconnect/cppagent/releases) download and extract the agent from the zip file.
+The `agent.exe` is in the `bin` directory.
+Copy the file to the `robot/agent` directory and start the agent from the command line: `agent debug`